chrisalexman/image-resizer/README.md

 # image-resizer

-A basic script that takes in a .jpg file and crops it closer to the 4:3 aspect ratio.
+A basic script that takes in a .jpg file and crops it closer to the 2.5 x 3.5 inch ratio of a trading card.
 It considers whitespace along the image border for what to remove when cropping.

 ### INPUT